 What do you need to make baked apple cider donuts?

-- 2 cups of gluten free flour (I like King Arthur for this recipe)
+- 2 cups of gluten free flour *

 - ½ cup white sugar